Evernerd/Evernode-Standards/evs-template.md

   This section is optional.

-  All ES specs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
+  All EVS specs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 This section must explain how the author proposes to deal with these incompatibilities.
 Submissions without a sufficient backwards compatibility treatise may be rejected outright.

   The current placeholder is acceptable for a draft.